olofk/fusesoc/doc/source/user/overview.rst

       Cores produced by generators are inserted into the dependency tree as well.
    #.
 The dependency tree is resolved to produce a flattened view of the design.
       All design information is written into an EDAM file.
    #.
-Tool-flow specific setup routines are being called.
+Tool-flow specific setup routines are called.

 #.
 The **build** stage runs the tool flow until some form of output file has been produced.
 #.
 The **run** stage somehow "executes" the build output.